-The new scheme is designed to help non-domestic energy customers by providing financial assistance on energy bills.
+The EBRS came into effect on the 1st of October 2022 to help non-domestic energy customers by providing financial assistance on energy bills.

-Who is eligible for the Energy Bill Relief Scheme?
+Who is eligible for the Energy Bills Discount Scheme?

-As mentioned previously, those on a non-domestic contract will be able to take advantage of this scheme and this includes businesses, voluntary sector organisations (such as charities) and public sector organisations (such as schools, hospitals and care homes).
+As with the EBRS, those on a non-domestic contract will be entitled to the new scheme – this includes businesses, voluntary sector organisations (such as charities) and public sector organisations (such as schools, hospitals and care homes).

 Those who fall under these categories will need to be: